dwyl/learn-phoenix-framework/nginx-proxy-multiple-apps.md

 (_but it worked!_)

+### Trouble-shooting NGINX

-for some reason NGINX is not starting read the logs:
+if for any reason NGINX is not starting read the logs:
 ```
 tail /var/log/nginx/error.log
 ```
+and google for the issue that is reported.

-## References
+## References & Resources

 + http://nginx.org/en/docs/beginners_guide.html
 + https://dennisreimann.de/articles/phoenix-nginx-config.html